Solar Thermal Systems and the Renewable Heat Incentive

 The Renewable Heat Incentive was launched in April 2014 and will provide a tariff for renewable heat technologies such as solar thermal.
 There are incentives available for Solar Photovoltaics via the Feed-In Tariff.

-Through the Renewable Heat Premium Payment (RHPP) you can apply for a one-off payment, which varies depending on the type of renewable heat technology installed.
-Solar thermal systems are eligible for £600 of financial assistance.
-RHPP vouchers will be available up until the end of March 2014, when the RHI will begin.
+Prior to the launch of the RHI was the Renewable Heat Premium Payment (RHPP).
+This allowed homeowners to apply for a one-off payment, which varied depending on the type of renewable heat technology installed.
+These RHPP vouchers were available up until the end of March 2014 when the scheme closed and the RHI was introduced.